 Meanwhile, those associated with the project have fared well.
 Several of the actors have landed roles and contracts as the result of being seen in the film.
 John Cassavetes was signed to a directorial contract at Paramount Studios where he had just completed his first assignment, Too Late Blues, starring Bobby Darin and Stella Stevens and photographed by Lionel Lindon, ASC, whom Cassavetes describes as “an extremely artistic cameraman, with a tremendous amount of guts.”

 Cassavetes leaves soon for Rome to direct Paramount’s $3 million production The Iron Man.
 Not a bad ending for a 16mm filming venture.

 In the decade following Shadows, Cassavetes would go on to star in such films as The Killers, The Dirty Dozen and Rosemary's Baby.
-He would also go on to direct 11 more features and numerous TV projects (including an episode of Columbo) before his death in 1989.
+He would also go on to direct 11 more features and numerous TV projects before his death in 1989.

-The Paramount feature project mentioned at the end of the story, The Iron Man, was never made.
+The Paramount feature project mentioned at the end of this story, The Iron Man, was never made.
 Cassavetes instead directed A Child Is Waiting (1962) for United Artists, collaborating with Joseph LaShelle, ASC.